 Print, text, and email are a delicious mix in this restaurant marketing campaign.

-To gain new customers (and keep them coming back), ask for permission to interact in all the places where they spend time and pay attention — and then reward them lavishly.
+To gain new customers (and keep them coming back), ask for permission to interact in all the places where they spend time — and then reward them lavishly.

-I’d like to share an example of a restaurant that successfully led the way with print — followed by creative rewards to gain mobile and email access — to create a recipe for success.
+I’d like to share an example of a restaurant that successfully led the way with print and used creative rewards to gain mobile and email access.

 Full disclosure: I’m of the age where print and mail have an impact.
 Yes, I check my mailbox every day, and I love seeing things addressed to me that are interesting and colorful.